wyvern8/akamai-nginx/README.md

     AKA_PROPERTY_ID=prp_XXXXXXXX
     AKA_PROPERTY_VERSION=XX

-To process property rules into lua nginx config in the akamai docker container:
+To process property rules into lua nginx config in the akamai docker container, either:

-1. using the local sample.papi.json file  `npm run start-local`  or your own papi json file.
+1. Use the local sample.papi.json file  `npm run start-local`  or your own papi json file.
-2. using your akamai api env to pull json at runtime, use  `npm run start`
+2. Use your akamai api env to pull json at runtime, use  `npm run start`

 Using the sample 'start.js' script directly after build, you can also pass parameters to control execution.